Hard Drive Debug, hard drive Diagnostics and hard drive repair

 Click the "Hard drive mechanical failure" tab below and follow the instructions.

-If it shows up with the wrong size in "disk management" or "disk utilities" there is not much you can do but send it in to us.
+"disk management" or "disk utilities" there is not much you can do but send it in to us.

 If it scans good with no bad sectors follow the steps below for "If a file or some group of files seem to have disappeared"